-Note that, although The question is whether or not central bank auto-collateralization provided by EU central banks are exempt from has to be reported under MiFIR in the absence of reporting obligations under SFTR, 10 they are not in scope under SFTR?
-This issue was one of the subjects of an e-mail of 21 August 2017 from ESMA to AFME in response to a request by AFME in March 2017 for the MiFIR transaction reporting requirements, even though there is a disposal clarification of various issues arising under MiFID II and acquisition of one or more financial instruments in the form of collateral.
-Auto-collateralized repo is exempted under MiFIR because, including AFME's analysis that T2S auto-collateralizations would not be reportable under MiFIR.
-In the light of ESMA's response, it is recommended that central bank auto-collateralization should not be
+The question is whether or not central bank auto-collateralization has to be reported under MiFIR in the absence of reporting under SFTR?
+This issue was one of the subjects of an e-mail of 21 August 2017 from ESMA to AFME in response to a request by AFME in March 2017 for clarification of various issues arising under MiFID II and MiFIR, including AFME's analysis that T2S auto-collateralizations would not be reportable under MiFIR.
+In the light of ESMA's response, it is recommended that central bank auto-collateralization should not be reported under MiFIR on the grounds that, under Article 2(5)(b) of MiFIR RTS22, auto-collateralization is exempt by virtue of being "a contract arising exclusively for clearing or settlement purposes".
+10 See recommendations 1.1 and 1.11.